JANECEA/FileSurfer/README.md

 - 📁 **Saving Last Opened Directory**: Pick up where you left off.
 - 🐙 **Git Integration**: Speed up basic interactions with Git repositories directly from the app.

+---

 ## 🖼️ **Screenshots**
 ![Screenshot 1](docs/images/darkUI.png)
-*Caption: Dark interface using the list view in a Git repository.*
+*Dark interface using the list view in a Git repository.*

 ![Screenshot 1](docs/images/lightUI.png)
-*Caption: Light interface using the icon view.*
+*Light interface using the icon view.*

+---

 ## 🚀 **Getting Started**